AbePralle/BrewTapDemo/README.md

 # BrewTapDemo
-Demonstrates how to create a third-party Homebrew Tap + Formulae.
-Uses a build-from-source C++ demo app.
+Demonstrates how to create a third-party Homebrew Tap and create a Formula to install a C++ demo app.

-To install and run this example with Homebrew, execute:
+To install and run the example shown in this repo with Homebrew, execute:

     brew install abepralle/tools/brewtapdemo
     brewtapdemo
+    # Prints out "Hello World!"

 The following sections describe how to set up a similar Tap with Formulae.

 # Create a New Tap

-This will create a new local
+This will create a new local Git repo:

     brew tap-new abepralle/tools